 The Path to Your Future

 Need help choosing your degree program?
-Click here for a helpful guide to the program: (Download PDF)
+Review our helpful guide to the Bible & Religion program.
+(PDF)

-- To develop a better understanding of the Bible and of religious thought
+- develop a better understanding of the Bible and of religious thought

-- To develop the skills necessary for interpretation of the Bible
+- develop the skills necessary for interpretation of the Bible

-- To prepare for a more effective service to Christ
+- prepare for a more effective service to Christ

 Preparing You for a Career